 We are subject to certain legal and operational risks associated with being based in the PRC.
-PRC laws and regulations governing our and our consolidated VIE's current business operations are sometimes vague and uncertain, and as a result these risks may result in material changes in the operations of our PRC subsidiaries and the VIE Group (collectively, 'our PRC operating entities'), significant depreciation of the value of our ordinary shares, or a complete holdrace of our ability to offer our socuries to investors.
+PRC laws and regulations governing our and our consolidated VIE's current business operations are sometimes vague and uncertain, and as a result these risks may result in material changes in the operations of our PRC subsidiaries and the VIE Group (collectively, 'our PRC operating entities''), significant depreciation of the value of our ordinary shares, or a complete hindrance of our ability to offer our securities to investors.
 Recently, the PRC government adopted a series of regulatory actions and issued statements to regulate business operations in the PRC, including cracking down on illegal activities in the securities market, enhancing supervision over PRC-based companies listed overseas using variable interest entity structures, adopting new measures to extend the scope of cybersecurity reviews, and expanding the efforts in anti-monopoly enforcement.

-over PRC-based companies listed overseas using variable interest entity structures, adopting new measures to extend the scope of cybersecurity review, and expanding the efforts in anti-monopoly enforcement.
-According to the Measures for Cybersecurity Review (2021), which became effective on February 15, 2022 and replaced the Measures for Cybersecurity Review promulgated on April 13, 2020, our PRC operating entities are currently not required to apply for a cybersecurity review with the Cyberspace Administration of China, or the "CAC," under Article 7 of the measures, pursuant to which online platform operator operating entities could be subject to cybersecurity review by the CAC if it is determined that our PRC operating entities constitute critical information infrastructure operators and intend to procure a network product or service and online platform operators engaging in data processing activities that affects or could affect national security.
-Further, as the measures are newly revised and there remains uncertainty as to the interpretation and implementation thereof, we are uncertain whether our PRC operating entities would be subject to a cybersecurity review where offer or list new shares or carry out other financing activities in the capital market.
-As of the date of this prospectus, our PRC operating entities have not been informed by any PRC operating entities are recognized as online platform operators which posses massive data resources in connection with hancinal security.
-Administration (Draft for Comments) (the "Draft Regulation") are enated as proposed, and if our PRC operating entities are recognized as online platform operators on which posses massive data resources in connection with hancinal security, economic development and public interests and carry out merger, restructuring, split that affect national security, or orary out other data processing activities that affects or could affect national security, nor has any of them receises at active and neg restructures.
-As of the date
+over PRC-based companies listed overseas using variable interest entity structures, adopting new measures to extend the scope of cybersecurity reviews, and expanding the efforts in anti-monopoly enforcement.
+According to the Measures for Cybersecurity Review (2021), which became effective on February 15, 2022 and replaced the Measures for Cybersecurity Review promulgated on April 13, 2020, our PRC operating entities are currently not required to apply for a cybersecurity review with the Cyberspace Administration of China, or the "CAC," under Article 7 of the measures, pursuant to which online platform operator possessing personal information of more than 1 million users which intend to go public abroad shall apply to the CAC for a cybersecurity review, because we listed our ordinary shares on the Nasdaq before the effective date of the measures and intend to procure a network product or service and online platform operators engaging in data processing activities that affect sor could affect national security.
+Further, as the measures are newly revised and there remains uncertainty as to the interpretation and intende to procure a network product or our PRC operating entities wave to ever early on other our PRC operating entities and under the subject to a cybersecurity review when we offer or 11st new shares or carry out other financing activities in the capital market.
+As of the date of this prospectus, our PRC operating entities have not been informed by any PRC governments) (the "Draft Regulation") are enacted as proposed, and if our PRC operating entities may also be subject to network data security.
+Act in the attraction out that facts or could affect national security, curry out other data processing activities that affects or may affect national security.
+As of the date of this prospectus, we and the VIE Group have not been involved in any investigations on cybersecurity review and the VIE Group have not been involved in any investigations on cybersecurity review and the VIE Group have not been i to accept foreign investments and our ability to continue our listing on an U.S. exchange.